Parkinson’s Disease and How Speech Rehabilitation Can Help

 Some individuals with PD may experience mild cognitive impairment.
 This may result in difficulty focusing, making it harder to divide attention during a group conversation.
 It may also lead to memory issues and trouble finding the right words.

-How speech language pathologists can help
+How speech therapy for Parkinson's can help

 Speech language pathologists (SLP) are specially trained and certified rehabilitation professionals.
 For individuals with PD, an SLP can evaluate and treat a number of conditions that arise with PD, including: